fullstackraven/FitCircle/replit.md

 - **Phone Restarts**: Regular restarts should not affect your data
 - **Storage Pressure**: If your device runs very low on storage, iOS may clear browser data including localStorage
 - **PWA Installation**: Installing the app as a PWA (Add to Home Screen) provides better data persistence than using it in Safari

+**PWA Caching Considerations**: When using the app as a PWA, changes may not appear immediately due to service worker caching:

+- **New Features**: After app updates, new features may not appear until cache is cleared
+- **Cache Clearing**: Use the "Force App Update" button in Settings to clear all caches and refresh the app
+- **Service Worker**: PWA caches HTML/CSS/JS files for offline use, which can delay showing new features
+- **Manual Refresh**: Force-refresh by closing the PWA completely and reopening it

 **Backup and Recovery Features**:
 - **Export Data**: Create CSV backups of all your data (workouts, measurements, fasting logs, meditation sessions)